notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 ## When I verify an artifact, I get the error 'Failed to unmarshal the payload content in the signature blob to envelope.Payload'

 This is usually an encoding problem of payload content in the signature envelope.
-Notation signatures can be produced by different tools per [signature specification](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/signature-specification.md).
+Notary Project signatures can be produced by different tools per [signature specification](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/signature-specification.md).
 The payload content is a `JSON` document defined in the signature specification, and the encoding should be `utf-8 without BOM` or `ascii`.

 Windows PowerShell (prior to v6) uses the Unicode `UTF-16LE` encoding by default, and `utf-8 without BOM` is not supported.
 If you are building payload content in Windows PowerShell (prior to v6), make sure you change the payload content encoding to `ascii`.